California’s EMS is on life support and needs your help.

 Unfortunately, contrary to popular belief, operating an ambulance company doesn’t mean you get to make the rules, and right now we’re feeling the impact of decisions made outside of anyone provider’s control.

 Our industry and profession are in a bind because we are handcuffed to legacy Medi-Cal rates from 1999.
 These inherited rates are preventing EMS providers from paying higher wages to front-line teams, making the profession less attractive to enter.
 Decreased interest in the field has dramatically reduced the applicant pool to our current state.
 We can’t recruit enough team members to run calls.
+This decades-old reimbursement model is one of the biggest systemic barriers preventing California from building a stable, well-supported EMS workforce.

 This inherited Medi-Cal rate is the number one problem our industry faces today.
 It is damaging our profession and threatening the safety of the patient populations we serve.
 In California, this rate is $118 + $3/mile, which for context, is less than a quarter of the cost to run a trip.
+When reimbursement does not reflect the true cost of operating an ambulance, EMS providers are forced into impossible decisions that jeopardize long-term sustainability.

 Ask yourself this: If you could make more money working at a fast-food restaurant, why would you join a profession that pays less and demands that put yourself in harm’s way for the sake of others, on the front line of a pandemic?

 Right now, the California EMS industry is experiencing a staffing crisis due to dwindling interest in the profession because of low pay industry-wide.
 Staffing shortages pose direct problems to the public, especially lower-income populations because it means that when you need an ambulance, there's a chance that one might not be available.
+For underserved and rural communities, these shortages are even more devastating, as fewer available ambulances translate directly into delayed or inaccessible emergency medical care.
+These gaps in coverage highlight why a stable EMT and paramedic workforce is essential for equitable care across all regions of California.

 The California Ambulance Association’s Medi-Cal task force has been picking up the phone and foraging alliances with EMS providers across the state, unifying agencies in the interest of our team members, employees, and the profession because collectively, we all want to pay EMTs and frontline staff a higher wage and regenerate interest in EMS as a profession.